Josip992/DB-SQL-Queries/SQL.txt

  WHERE OrderDate BETWEEN '1997-01-0

-function takes a ProductID as input and returns the UnitPrice of that product CREATE FUNCTION dbo.fn_GetProductPrice(@ProductId INT) RETURNS MONEY
+--function takes a ProductID as input and returns the UnitPrice of that product CREATE FUNCTION dbo.fn_GetProductPrice(@ProductId INT) RETURNS MONEY
 AS